BoltrykA/BoltrykA/README.md

 # 👋 Hi, I'm Alicia

-*A developer with many interests... wandering around*
+*A developer with interests... wandering around*

 🇫🇷 French · 🇬🇧 English · 🇳🇱 some broken Dutch · ~~some Polish swear words~~